-Complete bid preparation for Phase 1 and begin construction in the fall.
-Phase 2 will begin construction in 2021.
-Continue working with TXST to control sediment loss into Sessom Creek from campus sites and provide construction administration for the remaining construction period of the Downtown Pond.
+Complete bid preparation for Phase 1 and begin construction in the spring 2021.
+Phase 2 will begin construction in 2022.
+Continue working with TXST to control sediment loss into Sessom Creek from campus sites and provide funding for the remaining construction period of the Downtown Pond.
+Funding will also go towards previous survey and geotechnical survey work completed for the Sessom Creek Phase 1 and Phase 2 designs.